revault/research/watchtower.md

 ### Enforcement

-Once specified in an appropriate set of API calls, the watchtower must be able to interpret the policy and enforce its constraints.
+Once specified in an appropriate set of API calls, the watchtower (watchtowerd + plugins) must be able to interpret the policy and enforce its constraints.
 Through monitoring blocks, its mempool, internal revault network events (Spend Tx advertisements and Stakeholder Sig messages), and any external channels with data oracles, the watchtower must determine whether a Spend Tx adheres to the policy or not.
 If the Spend Tx adheres to the policy, then the watchtower doesn't need to respond.
 Otherwise, it responds by broadcasting the associated Cancel Tx.

 ## Fee-bumping wallet reserves management